 Framework elements allow administrators to track growth.
 Framework elements contain underlying structures of professional standards, including domains.
 Sub-standard components include dimensions, principles, and indicators.

-A district can create and use multiple frameworks for various Appraisee types, but each goal and appraisal template can only be tied to one framework.
+A district can create multiple frameworks and use them for various Appraisee Types, but each goal and all evaluation templates can only be tied to one framework.
 Only professional development can be tied to multiple frameworks.

-While Eduphoria’s system can handle as many frameworks as you wish to use, it is recommended you only create frameworks for Appraisee types that need to show growth over the course of an evaluation year.
-If a particular Appraisee type is only evaluated once a year, then that Appraisee type may not need a framework.
+While Eduphoria’s system can handle as many frameworks as you wish to use, it is recommended you only create frameworks for evaluation types that need to show growth over the course of an evaluation year.
+If a particular evaluation type is only evaluated once a year, then it might not need a framework.

 Updating a Framework